Pennsylvania Department of Health

 Findings include:

-Interview at the time of the exit conference with the administrator and facility maintenance representatives on July 30, 2024, at 1:30 p.m., confirmed the second-floor corridor width was not within the four-foot tolerance.
+Exit interview with the Administrator and the Director of Maintenance on May 22, 2025, at 11:00 a.m., confirmed the second-floor corridor width was not within the four-foot tolerance.

 NFPA 101 STANDARD Number of Exits - Corridors:Least serious deficiency but was found to be widespread throughout the facility and/or has the potential to affect a large portion or all the residents.
 This deficiency has the potential for causing no more than a minor negative impact on the resident.